DpintHPCC416/Distribute/hard_distribute/README.md

 ### Introduction
 Code of distribute sketch experiment code on tofino switch, including control plane code and flow table distribution.
 ### Contents
-`distribute.p4`:P4-16 code of data plane
+`distribute.p4`:P4-16 code of control plane
 `common`:headers and utils used in this experiment
 `util`:controller for distributing flow table
 ### How to use